mike-sierra/deotp/README.md

 What if you had to learn Unix in a hurry?
 At least enough to become productive?
 This set of training units should help.
-Read this if you're a Mac user and consider yourself an inspired beginner at Unix who simply don't know where to start.
+Read this if you're a Mac user and consider yourself an inspired beginner at Unix who simply doesn't know where to start.
 This is based on materials targeted to my 14-year-old daughter, and perhaps you can find a few clues of that.